ues-io/uesio/README.md

 A standalone application within the monorepo is in charge of the building process, namely the `cli`.
 This `cli` is called under the hood by `nx`.

 - Build **all applications and libs**.
-Compilation of the go code (code server-side) and transpilation from TS to JS (code client-side).
+Compilation of the Go code (code server-side) and transpilation from TS to JS (code client-side).

 ```
 npm run build-all